For God hath not given us the spirit of fear; but of power, and of

 Shani has to learn to order this hostile environment through regulation of behavior not cessation of behavior.
 He must to apply His resistance judiciously so that life itself does not come to a halt via His inability to respond and adapt in a disastrous upheaval.

-Shani periods tends to generate various emergency scenarios, including unexpected deaths or difficult births, urgent need to defend hidden assets or keep the cover on occult knowledge, or profound but slow invalidation of an outdated identity which forces a painful emergence of a new social role.
+Shani bhukti tends to generate various emergency scenarios, including unexpected deaths or difficult births, urgent need to defend hidden assets or keep the cover on occult knowledge, or profound but slow invalidation of an outdated identity which forces a painful emergence of a new social role.

-karma of Sudden Change and Quick Transformation
+maintenance of Sudden Change and Quick Transformation

-Shani-Vrizchika operates from the expectation that 'what can go wrong will go wrong'.
+Shani-Vṛścika operates from the expectation that 'what can go wrong will go wrong'.

 Shani tends to put most of His regulatory, ordering, step-wise energy into building a shield of resistance against sudden, forced changes.

-One lives in terror of sudden attack as if"under siege".
+One lives in terror of sudden attack as if under siege.

 Often the parents were the first psychological attackers, and social conditions of the upbringing were rife with threats of annihilation specifically 'slow poisoning'.

-Co-lord of Vrizchika = Ketu.
+Ketu.
 Focus and location of Shani's difficult work depends considerably upon the placement of Ketu.

-The most beneficial placement = Ketu in Bhava-8 which gives unrestricted access to "open secrets " via ability to detect patterns in apparently scattered movements
+The most beneficial placement = Ketu in Bhava-8 which gives unrestricted access to open secrets via ability to detect patterns in apparently scattered movements

 Life-force vitality starts out fairly low due to most resources being deployed in battle.
 But reserves of available life-force increase over time.
 Shani gives better results with age, and the second half of life is always better with this placement.
 Eventually Shani-11 comes to understand the nature of the battle and this hard-won understanding deploys one's energy in a more shrewd and effective manner.